-Prose Edda recounts that a catastrophe changed Earth's orbit and inclination, which led to new directions for north and south, and new positions of stars and moon.
+Frisians called it Freyja's alphabet.
+Freyja may well have initiated redesign of the letters, just as earlier she had redesigned the calendar.
+Prose Edda recounts how the catastrophe changed Earth's orbit and inclination, leading to new directions for north and south, new positions of the stars and moon, and a new number of days for one orbit around the sun.

-The sun did not know where she had her home,

-the moon did not know what might he had,

-stars did not know where their stations were.
-Sibyl's Vision
+The sun did not know where she had her home, the moon did not know what might he had, stars did not know where their stations were.
+Sibvl's Vision

-After the clouds cleared, Freya and her cadre devised a new calendar with 24 hours in a day, 7 days in a week, 4 weeks in a moon, and 13 moons in a year, giving a year of 364 days.

-Weekday names survive in disguised form as the names of sequential gates in the seven-sided citadel of Middelburg in Zeeland, once called Walhallagara.
-Seven towers equally spaced apart formed a circle.
-Between each tower ran a palisade with a walkway to stand on.
-Beside each tower, a road passed through a gate, each gate named for a relation or associate of Freya.
-The names of gates and streets passing through the gates are:
+After the clouds cleared, Freyja and her cadre devised a new calendar with twenty-four hours in a day, seven days in a week, four weeks in a moon, and thirteen moons in a year, giving a year of 364 days.
+The weekdays survive in disguised form as the names of sequential gates in the seven-sided city of Walhallagara in Zeeland, modern Middelburg.
+The ends of each wall met at a tower, equally spaced apart, forming a circle.
+Beside each tower was a gate, with a road through the gate.
+Each gate name related to Freyja.
+The names of the seven gates and streets passing through the gates and watch towers next to each gate in sequence are:

-Sunday < Sint Joris 'Saint Joris' < Syn Njorð Dis 'Fair Njorð Maid' = Freya
+Sunday < Sint Joris 'Saint Joris' < Syn Njorð Dis 'Fair Njorð Maid' = Freyja

-Monday < Suiker 'sugar' < Sviker 'Swede' = Svipdag, husband of Freya
+Monday < Suiker 'Sugar' < Sviker 'Swede' = Svipdag, husband of Freyja

-Tuesday < Nieuw 'New' < Niu 'nine' = nine Valkyren of Freya
+Tuesday < Nieuw 'New' < Niu 'nine' = nine Valkyren of Freyja

-Wednesday < Stroo 'Straw' < Stor 'High One' = Oŏin, uncle of Freya
+Wednesday < Stroo 'Straw' < Stor 'High One' = Oðin, uncle of Freyja watchguards of Freyja

-Thursday < Geere 'spear' < geirr 'spear' = spear valas, Kyrie of Freya
+Thursday < Geere 'spear' < geirr 'spear' = spear valas, Kyrie of Freyja

-Friday < Wijngaard 'vineyard' < vingarð 'femme guard' = viini kaarta 'quiver bow', watch guards of Freya
+Friday < Wijngaard 'vineyard' < vingarð 'femme guard' = viini kaarta 'quiver bow',

-Saturday < Noord 'north' < Njorð 'North' = Njorð, father of Freya
+Saturday < Noord 'north' < Njorð 'North' = Njorð, father of Freyja